 What Is the APR for Student Loans and How Is It Calculated?

 Student loans are complicated, especially when it comes to figuring out how much the loan will actually cost you over time.
-APR, or annual percentage rate, reflects the total cost of the loan, including the interest rate and any fees.
+The annual percentage rate (APR) reflects the total cost of the loan, including the interest rate and any fees.

-Knowing how APR formulas affect your student loans is an important part of maintaining financial health, and can even help you decide whether or not you should look into alternative loan repayment strategies, like consolidation or refinancing.
+Knowing how the APR affects the cost of your student loans is an important part of maintaining financial health, and can even help you decide whether or not you should look into alternative loan repayment strategies, such as consolidation or refinancing.

 The interest rate on your student loan is the amount your lender is charging you for the loan, expressed as a percentage of the amount you borrowed.
-For example, the interest rate for Federal Direct Subsidized Loans and Unsubsidized Direct Loans is currently 6.53% for 2024-25, which means that you would be responsible for paying your lender 6.53% of the amount of money you borrowed in yearly interest.
+For example, the interest rate for Federal Direct Subsidized Loans and Unsubsidized Direct Loans (for undergraduate students) is 6.39% for loans first disbursed between July 1, 2025, and June 30, 2026, which means that you would be responsible for paying your lender 6.39% of the amount of money you borrowed in yearly interest.

 Recommended: Student Loan Info for High Schoolers